gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 ## Procurement Considerations

-Recognizing the power of our community, and that the term "community" encompasses the entirety of the DoD is important.
+Recognizing the power of our community, where the community is defined as the entire DoD community, is important.
 To bridge the gap between change agents and early adopters, the organization requires that we share our knowledge, the lessons we have learned, and the intrinsic value of those things with the entire organization.
-At the end of the day, our mission doesn’t care which SAE, PEO, Program, Program Manager, or Software Factory delivered the product - they care about having access to mission-ready tools  to execute the missions they serve.
+At the end of the day, our mission doesn’t care which SAE, PEO, Program, Program Manager, or Software Factory delivered the product - they care about having access to the tools necessary to execute their mission.

 ### !callout-success
 ## TEAM
 Remember- the DoD is **not** a single program or service, it's **composed of many, that make up the whole**.
-Finding ways to reduce duplication of common services and partners will ensure that we leap over the chasm and succeed together!
+Finding ways to reduce duplication of common services and partners will ensure that we succeed together!

 <span style="font-family: script; font-size:2em;">Together Everyone Achieves More (T.E.A.M)</span>
 ### !end-callout

 Evolving our mentality and approach means realizing everyone starting from scratch is **not scalable**.
 Ask yourself how you can change the way you collaborate across services, programs, and PEOs today.

-Below are the two primary strategies acquisition teams may use when building their DevOps teams.
-Module 103 will discuss in more detail.
+Below are two primary strategies acquisition teams may use when building their DevOps teams.

 ### Goverment-Led Approach

-* Government team members (civilian or military) are leading the overall effort, which includes making both business and technical decisions.
+* Government team members (civilian or military) are leading the overall effort, including making both business and technical decisions.
-* Government personnel are embedded at all levels of the program from leadership to individual software practitioner teams.
+* Government personnel are embedded at all levels of the program, from leadership to individual software practitioner teams.
-* Contractors likely will augment the Government team, but they do not have authority to direct resources or commit the Government to decisions.
+* Contractors will likely augment the Government team, but they do not have authority to direct resources, nor do they commit the Government to decisions.

 ### Contractor-Led Approach

-* A contractor is on contract with the Government for the delivery of completed software product(s) and/or the integrator for multiple software products.
+* A contractor is on contract with the Government for the delivery of completed software product(s), and/or the integrator for multiple software products.
-* The Government organizes and directs all acquisition activities and provides overarching goals with the contractor leading implementation and day-to-day decisions.
+* The Government organizes and directs all acquisition activities and provides overarching goals, with the contractor leading implementation and day-to-day decisions.
-    * A Government representative should be identified and embedded with the  contractor team and be involved daily or weekly.
+    * A Government representative should be identified and embedded with the  contractor team and be involved on a daily or weekly basis.
 * Overall technology decisions may be driven by the Government, or may be the responsibility of the contractor if directed in the contract.

 ### !callout-success
 ## Key Takeaway
-Regardless of the approach (Government-led or Contractor led), **utilize multiple contractors/contracts** as recommended in Federal Acquisition Regulation (FAR) for IT/software systems to the **maximum extent practicable**: [FAR 39.103](https://www.acquisition.gov/far/39.103) (In later lessons we will provide more implementation details)
+Whether opting for the Government- or Contractor-led approach, **utilize multiple contractors/contracts** as recommended in Federal Acquisition Regulation (FAR) for IT/software systems to the **maximum extent practicable**: [FAR 39.103](https://www.acquisition.gov/far/39.103) <br><br>

+_NOTE: These two strategies (Government- and Contractor-led) and more will be discussed in further detail in Module 103._
 ### !end-callout